mainmatter/playbook/src/project-procedure/digital-products/README.md

 ### User Interface Design

-The initial stage of user interface (UI) design entails establishing a foundation that can be applied consistently to the product.
+The initial stage of user interface (UI) design entails establishing a visual foundation that can be applied consistently to the product.
 Take some time up-front to create brand guidelines (if none exist) and establish variables such as typography, color, and spacing.